Shell Centre

 The Shell Centre in London is the global headquarters of oil major Shell plc.
 It is located on Belvedere Road in the London Borough of Lambeth.
 It is a prominent feature on the South Bank of the River Thames near County Hall, and now forms the backdrop to the London Eye.

 The original Shell Centre comprised the tower building and three now-demolished adjoining nine-storey wings (collectively formerly known as the "Upstream Building").
-The original development also included a separate building known as the "Downstream Building", which was separated from the Upstream Building by the railway viaduct between Charing Cross and Waterloo East.
+The original development also included the "Downstream Building", which had the same nine-storey slab block form but was separated from the Upstream Building by the railway viaduct between Charing Cross and Waterloo East.